 When you have a cohesive ecosystem, you have more free time and white space.
 Your tech and operations flow together, which means you're in the daily details of your business much less.

 Your tech is clear and interconnected, building upon itself.
 Your team works cohesively to create seamless experiences for your clients.
-This empowers your team, and everyone's roles are clearly defined.
+This empowers your team structure, and everyone's roles are clearly defined.
 With all the free time you'd have, you could accomplish more, and your DOO or OBM could focus on other tasks besides answering operational questions from your team.

 Most people think of their client journey as their process.
 However, process mapping is not just a single process, but rather a two-dimensional visualization of the entire business.
 This blueprint can educate how the business is run moving forward.
 Standard operating procedures (SOPs) created by a Director of Operations (DOO) or an Operations Manager (OBM) are just portions of the process map.